yenbuilds/my-operating-principles/yenbuilds-strategy-train-mind-for-ai.md

 - What feels draining?
 - What feels effortless?

-Design around your mind, not an ideal one.
+Design around YOUR mind, not an ideal one.

 **Avoid**
 Copying other people’s workflows blindly.